G1ANT-Robot/G1ANT.Manual/appendices/common-arguments.md

 In the first line of this example the robot tries to focus on the window titled *blah*.
 If it can’t find this window, the `ErrorOccurred` procedure is called, which shows an appropriate message.

+Note that when a user clicks OK in the dialog, the procedure ends, but the script continues: the robot goes back to where the procedure was called and displays another dialog box.
+This return to the place of a call in the script is the main difference between `errorcall` and `errorjump` arguments.

 ## errorjump

 The `errorjump` argument specifies name of a label to jump to when an error occurs during command’s execution.
 It allows G1ANT.Robot to skip some part of the script and jump to the other.